forwardemail/forwardemail.net/app/views/faq/index.md

     Note:
   </strong>
   <span>
-    Sieve filtering is applied to incoming messages before they are stored in your mailbox.
-Scripts are executed in order of priority, and the first matching action determines how the message is handled.
+    Sieve filtering is applied to incoming messages before mailbox delivery.
+Scripts are executed in priority order, and the first matching action determines how the message is handled.
   </span>
 </div>